Ed Sweeney (baseball): Personal life

 Sweeney was born in Chicago, Illinois, on July 19, 1888.
 His father was a battalion chief in the Chicago Fire Department and a contractor who built a garage for his sons, Ed and Gene, that they turned into a taxi business.
 Sweeney stood at 6 ft 1 in and weighed approximately 200 lbs, giving him the nickname "Big Ed Sweeney".

-Sweeney died in Chicago on July 4, 1947.
+Sweeney died at his home in Chicago on July 4, 1947 after a long illness.
 He was buried at Mount Carmel Cemetery in Hillside, Illinois.